 - Aged in bottle

-Bright pinkish-red color.
 Fresh aromas and flavors of red cherry and small red berries.
-Lovely acid-fruit balance with a bright, crisp, clean floral finish.
+Lovely acid-fruit balance with a bright, crisp, clean, floral finish.

-Pair with pizza, pasts, fish dishes with sauce, cheese, meat.
+Pair with pizza, pasta, fish dishes with sauce, cheeses, meat.

-100% massal selection Montepulciano d’Abruzzo grapes; alcohol: 14%; limestone soils; altitude: 350 meters; South exposure; average vine age: 21 years; hand harvested last week of September; cold maceration with skins; no pressing; fermentation in stainless steel; no malolactic fermentation.
+100% massal selection Montepulciano d’Abruzzo grapes; alcohol: 14%; limestone soils; altitude: 350 meters; South exposure; average vine age: 22 years; hand harvested last week of September; cold maceration with skins; free run juice only; fermentation in stainless steel; no malolactic fermentation.

 - Alcohol: 14%